VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter01.md

 `SetColorfulPalette` set the palette as default palette that includes the maximum scope of color.

-New interfaces are added to the new `GDI` for the manuplation of palette:
+New interfaces are added to the new `GDI` for the manipulation of palette:

 ```cpp
 HPALETTE GUIAPI CreatePalette (GAL_Palette* pal);